react-navigation/react-navigation.github.io/docs/glossary-of-terms.md

 sidebar_label: Glossary of terms
 ---

+## Header

+Also known as navigation header, navigation bar, navbar, and probably many other things.
+This is the rectangle at the top of your screen that contains the back button and the title for your screen.
+The entire rectangle is often referred to as the header in React Navigation.

 ## Screen component

 A screen component is a component that we use in our route configuration.